lawrennd/old_talks/_posts/2013-1-24-deep-gaussian-processes.md

 ---
-:bibtex_key: Lawrence:aalto13
-:bibtex_type: :talk
-:author: Lawrence, Neil D.
+author: Lawrence, Neil D.
-:title: Deep Gaussian Processes
+title: Deep Gaussian Processes
-:abstract: In this talk we will introduce deep Gaussian process (GP) models.
+abstract: In this talk we will introduce deep Gaussian process (GP) models.
 Deep GPs are a deep belief network based on Gaussian process mappings.
 The data is modeled as the output of a multivariate GP.
 The inputs to that Gaussian process are then governed by another GP.
 A single layer model is equivalent to a standard GP or the GP latent variable model (GPLVM).
 We perform inference in the model by approximate